Lespyy/sistems_and_networks_5th/README.md

 # SaN5th
- That's all the work I did in the fifth year of school in the subject "Sistems and Networks"
+ Here is all the work I’ve done in my fifth year of school for the subject "Systems and Networks."